 MS and Vitamin D: What You Need to Know

-If you have seen an MS specialist recently, chances are the topic of vitamin D might have come up.
-In a practice that’s becoming more and more common, you’ve probably had your vitamin D levels tested and then been prescribed it as a supplement.
-In recent years, vitamin D levels in MS patients have become such a big deal that the National MS Society has issued official guidelines to doctors with testing and prescribing recommendations.1 So what’s the deal with vitamin D?
+If you have seen an MS specialist recently, the topic of vitamin D might have come up.
+You may have had your vitamin D levels tested and then been prescribed it as a supplement.
+Vitamin D levels in MS patients have become such a big topic that the National MS Society has issued official guidelines to doctors with testing and prescribing recommendations.1 So what’s the deal with vitamin D?

 Some vitamin D basics

-- Most people probably know that vitamin D is good for strong bones.
-It helps increase bone strength by getting the intestines to absorb calcium.2
+- Most people probably know that vitamin D is good for strong bones and that it can help increase bone strength.2

 - Vitamin D is actually a hormone, which is essentially a type of messenger that takes information and instructions from one cell to another.3